Personalised Feedback Control, Social Contracts, and Compliance Strategies for Ensembles: Mathematical Framework

 \end{itemize}

 {\em Remark:} Before moving on, we want to point out that, since we are considering a DLT as the communication backbone of the whole architecture, the loss of a token is recorded on each agent's copy of the ledger.
-This means that everyone is aware at all times of the behaviour $M_i(k)$ of every other actor in the scheme (as the loss of the token implies non compliance at time $k$).
+This means that everyone is aware at all times (subject to delay) of the level of compliance of every other actor in the scheme (as the loss of the token by agent $i$ at time $k$ is recorded by the non-compliance value $M_i(k)=0$).
 Therefore, equations (\ref{recur1}) can be validated by each user individually.
 Also, notice that equations (\ref{recur1}) are consistent with the scenarios described in Section \ref{sec: Policy}.